Ian Milaski, Accused Of Sexual Assault, Freed From Jail Because Judge Says He’s A ‘High-Achieving Student’

 A University of Florida student accused of sexual assault has been freed from jail while he awaits trial because the judge in his case says he is a “high-achieving student,” HuffPost reports.

-Ian Milaski, a 21-year-old senior at the school, was arrested on August 29 on suspicion of battery and false imprisonment, and had been held on $125,000 bail.
-However, last week the judge in his case, whose name has not been released, freed him on his own recognizance, agreeing with his defense team’s claim that he should be freed because, among other things, he’s a “high-achieving student.”
+Ian Milaski, a 21-year-old senior at the school, was arrested on August 29 on suspicion of battery and false imprisonment and had been held on $125,000 bail.
+However, last week the judge in his case, whose name has not been released, reportedly released him on his own recognizance, agreeing with his defense team’s claim that he should be freed because, among other things, he’s a “high-achieving student.”

 The Crime

-On the night of Aug.
-25, according to a police report, Milaski, who was allegedly drunk at the time, called a female and asked her to bring him water.
-She helped him get back to his room, and all the while, she claims, repeatedly tried to kiss her despite her protestations.
+On the night of August 25, according to a police report, an allegedly drunken Milaski called a female and asked her to bring him water.
+She reportedly helped him get back to his room, and all the while, she claims, repeatedly tried to kiss her despite her protestations.
 At one point, he allegedly grabbed her by the wrists and said, “I want to sleep with you.”

-Once inside Milaski’s room, he allegedly continued to try to force himself on the woman, allegedly grabbing her, picking her up off of the floor, and trying to digitally penetrate her.
-She escaped and returned to her dorm room, only to wake up and to find Milaski trying to lay down next to her.
-The woman’s roommate, on hearing the commotion, demanded that he leave, which he did.
+Once inside Milaski’s room, he allegedly continued to try to force himself on the woman, allegedly grabbing her, picking her up off the floor, and trying to digitally penetrate her.
+She escaped and returned to her dorm room, only to wake up and find Milaski trying to lie down next to her.
+The woman’s roommate, on hearing the commotion, demanded that he leave, which supposedly he did.

 University of Florida senior Ian Milaski, accused of battery and false imprisonment, was released on his own recognizance to await trial. https://t.co/KtjO8qkUFo